 By contrast, people often consider saturated fats and trans fats unhealthful fats.
 Foods rich in these substances, such as butter and lard, are often solid at room temperature.

 Artificial trans fats, which often appear on labels as partially hydrogenated oils, are also unhealthful.
 They trigger inflammation that may increase the risk of:

 - frozen foods, such as pizzas and pies

 Fat is one of the three essential macronutrients the body needs, along with carbohydrates and protein.
 A balanced diet should include healthful monounsaturated and polyunsaturated fats.

 Some of the best sources of these fatty acids include avocados, olive oil, nuts, seeds, and fatty fish.
-People should also be sure to limit the amount of saturated fat in the diet and avoid even small intakes of trans fats.
+People should also be sure to limit the amount of saturated fat in the diet to less than 10% of total calories.